isc-projects/perflab/README.md

 The git repo is at `https://github.com/isc-projects/perflab.git`

-All user configurable settings are in `settings.js`, and should (hopefully) be relatively self explanatory.
-The git repo contains `settings-live.js` which should be symlinked to `settings.js`.
+Sample configuration files are in `./etc/mongo.js-sample` and `./etc/settings.js-sample`.
+These will need to be copied (without the `-sample` suffix) and modified to suit your local configuration.

 `named.conf` templates and include files are found in the `config/bind/` sub-directory.

 All server-side third party dependencies can be obtained by running `npm install` which reads the `package.json` file and downloads the